Data Protection Policy

 We use Google Analytics to be able to analyze regularly and to evaluate the use of our website.
 With the statistics gained, we can customize our website and the offers thereon to meet market needs better, to be more user-friendly, to be more effective, and to be more interesting and, by extension, to improve and to optimize permanently the website and the offers thereon.
 Addi-tional information regarding the data processed through Google Analytics can be found under the “Cookies Statistics” section of the “Cookie Settings” page.

 Google Analytics is a web analytics service of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, United States of America (“Google”).
 Google Analytics uses methods, such as cookies, that enable an analysis of how you use the website.
-Information collected by Google Analytics regarding the use of this website are transferred to and stored on a Google server in the United States.
-By activating the IP anonymization on this website, your IP address will be trun-cated by Google within the Member States of the European Union or in other contracting parties to the Agreement on the European Economic Area, before that IP address is transmitted to the United States.
+Information collected by Google Analytics regarding the use of this website are transferred to and stored and processed on a Google server in the United States.
+By activating the IP anonymization on this website, your IP address will be truncated by Google within the Member States of the European Union or in other contracting parties to the Agreement on the European Economic Area, before that IP address is transmitted to the United States.
 Only in cases of exception will the full IP address be transmitted to and truncated on a Google server in the United States.
-On our behalf, Google will use this information to evalu-ate your use of the website, to compile reports on website activity, and to provide to us further services affiliated with the use of the website and of the internet.
-In this regard, Google is en-gaged as our processer as contemplated by Article 28 GDPR.
-Google has committed to the EU-US Privacy Shield for those cases of exception in which personal data are transmitted to the United States (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active).
+Google will use this information to evaluate your use of the website, to compile reports on website activity, and to provide to us further services affiliated with the use of the website and of the internet.
+By the processed date can be generated pseudononymous user profiles.

 After you give your consent, you can end the collection through Google Analytics at any time by withdrawing your consent on the “Cookie Settings” page or by downloading and installing the browser plug-in available through the following link: http://tools.google.com/dlpage/gaoptout?hl=de.